 Don't rely on color alone to convey information, as colorblind people may not be able to make the distinction.

 As an example, the UK Government Digital Service deliberately created an inaccessible website.
 This example taken from the website shows that careless use of color could have serious consequences for colorblind people.

-Underlining links in your content also helps colorblind people.
+Underlining links in your content can also help colorblind people.
+Otherwise, link text must have at least 3:1 contrast with surrounding body text, which you can test using WebAIM’s Link Contrast Checker.
+It also must present a non-color indicator (typically underline) on mouse hover and keyboard focus.
 If you don't do this, and your link color and the surrounding text appear too similar to a colorblind person, they won't be able to tell them apart.
 As a result, they won't click on your links.
-Underlining links makes them clear.

 Does any background audio autoplay on your site?
 If so, make sure your visitors have a control to stop it or adjust the volume.
 Speech or music that autoplays and can't be controlled will interfere with screen reader software as it reads a web page.

 Poor color contrast can affect anyone, but particularly people with low vision conditions.
 If you have any control over the design, test the color combinations you use for background and foreground text.

 A good strategy would be to use the Emulate vision deficiencies feature in Chrome DevTools, which was added to Chrome83 in 2020.
 With this feature, you can find out how people with vision deficiencies experience your web app.
 This will not only help you discover and resolve contrast issues — it will also help you build empathy with users with blurred vision and various types of colorblindness.

 If you identify a section that's difficult to read using DevTools, you can figure out the exact contrast ratio using a tool like WebAIM's Contrast Checker.